ActiveThis profile is actively maintained

 About Banco Mercantil del Norte (Banorte)

-Banco Mercantil del Norte (Banorte) is a subsidiary of Grupo Financiero Banorte, and is a Mexican banking and financial services company.
+Banco Mercantil del Norte, established in 1899, is a Mexican banking and financial services company and a subsidiary of Grupo Financiero Banorte.
 It is one of the four largest commercial banks of Mexico and the largest domestically held bank.
-Banorte offers various banking products and services to individuals and small and mediumsized enterprises in Mexico and the United States.
-The bank was founded in 1899 and is headquartered in Monterrey.
-Banorte adopted the Equator Principles in 2012, the bank is profiled as part of our Equator Principles Track and Chase project.
+Banorte offers various banking products and services to individuals and small and medium-sized enterprises in Mexico and the United States.
+Banorte adopted the Equator Principles in 2012, the bank is profiled as part of our Tracking the Equator Principles campaign.

 Avenue Revolucion 3000